ethereum-optimism/community-hub/src/docs/resources/protocol-readings.md

 * Date: Aug 16, 2020
 * By: Karl Floersch

 A thorough discussion on miner extractable value auctions (MEVA) by Karl Floersch.
-MEVA is used in Optimism's ORUs.